aegrumet/jsthrift/README.md

 jsthrift
 ========

-Javascript/Jison port of the thrift compiler
+Javascript/Jison port of the thrift compiler.

+Initially a coding exercise and excuse to try out a few of ideas.